Lemelson Foundation: Initiatives

 Oregon MESA.
 The MESA Schools Program in Oregon is based at Portland State University.
-MESA teaches STEM, invention, and contemporary skills to historically underrepresented students, including girls, African American, Native American, and Latino students, students from low-income families, and first-generation college-bound students.
+MESA teaches STEM, invention, and contemporary skills to historically underrepresented students.
 The program works within schools in grades 6–12, engaging students in math, engineering, science and technology projects.
 The program is free, offered to students in their schools, and has a family involvement component.
-MESA also runs the MC2 program in partnership with AmeriCorps, which trains College Access Coaches to teach high school students about career planning, college preparation, and professional development.
+MESA students work in teams throughout the school year to identify, design, and build prototypes that attempt to solve an issue for a designated client or population.
+Each year, the program culminates in MESA Day — the state competition for the MESA Schools Program — where students compete by testing and demonstrating their engineering projects.
+The winning team goes on to MESA USA's national competition for students participating in MESA across the country.

 VentureWell.
 Formerly known as The National Collegiate Inventors and Innovators Alliance (NCIIA), VentureWell is a higher education network that focuses on invention and entrepreneurship and their relation to commercially viable businesses.
-As of 2015, VentureWell has supported the establishment of approximately 600 new courses and programs in invention and entrepreneurship at its 150-member campus network.
-The program has provided grants to over 500 student invention teams in order to help them launch their businesses.
-Those teams have raised more than $620 million in venture capital and related investing.
+For over 25 years, VentureWell has worked to support, train, and foster networks to ensure the next generation of science and technology innovators realize – and maximize – their potential in bringing their ideas to impact.

+VentureWell has supported over 6,000 early-stage innovators and helped launch 4,200+ ventures that have raised more than $6 billion in public and private investments.
+These ventures have reached millions of people in 51 countries with technological advancements in fields such as biotechnology, healthcare, sustainable energy and materials, and solutions for low-resource settings.
 Ventures launched through the program include Sanergy (hygienic sanitation systems in Africa) and Ecovative Design (environmentally friendly packaging).